TOXIC METALS AND

 Cadmium and mercury in papers.
-Cigarette and marijuana smoke are high in cadmium, found in cigarette paper.
+Cigarette and marijuana smoke are high in cadmium, and cadmium is found in cigarette and joint rolling paper.
+It helps keep the drugs burning.
 Pesticides used on these crops may contain lead, arsenic and other toxic metals.

 “Children are 27 times as likely to develop autism after exposure to three thimerisol-containing vaccines than those who receive thimerisol-free versions” .